PaperMC/docs/docs/paper/admin/reference/global-configuration.md

 ### fix-entity-position-desync

 - **default**: `true`
-- **description**: Causes the server to lose the same percision that the client does for entities preventing desync.
+- **description**: Causes the server to lose the same precision that the client does for entities preventing desync.
 Fixes [MC-4](https://bugs.mojang.com/browse/MC-4).

 ### lag-compensate-block-breaking